CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **time series bar plot** shows average values over time in a bar plot format ([Figure 10‑16](#Figure10-16)) rather than a line format ([Figure 10‑15](#Figure10-15)).
 Other than that, the description of this plot type is the same as for the time series line plot (see Section 10.4).

 <a id=Figure10-16></a>
 Figure 10‑16.
-Time Series Bar Plot
+Time Series Bar Plot<br>
 <img src="media/image041.png"/>

 Scatter Plot